Conn-Selmer: The H. & A. Selmer (USA) Company

 In 1958 Selmer acquired the Harry Pedler and Sons brasswind plant in Elkhart, starting in-house production of Bundy student-line brasswinds.
 In 1961, Selmer acquired the brasswind manufacturer Vincent Bach Corporation.
 Selmer moved production from Bach's Mount Vernon, New York facility to Elkhart in 1965 while retaining the premium line Bach Stradivarius.
 The services of Mr. Vincent Bach were retained for design of student-line brasswinds.

-In 1963, Selmer acquired ownership of its main supplier of student saxophones, the Buescher Band Instrument Company.
+On 1 February 1963, Selmer acquired ownership of its main supplier of student saxophones, the Buescher Band Instrument Company.
 Selmer continued distributing identical Bundy and Buescher instruments until it discontinued the Buescher name in 1983.

 In 1966, Selmer acquired the rights to the Brilhart line of woodwind mouthpieces, with production contracted to the Runyon Company, and the Lesher Woodwind Company, a manufacturer of oboes and bassoons.

 In 1970, Selmer acquired additional production facilities from C.G.
 Conn, who were divesting their Elkhart, Indiana operations.
 In 1977, Selmer acquired the stringed instrument maker Glaesel.
 In 1981 Selmer acquired the Ludwig Drum Company.

-The era of H&A Selmer as an independent company ended in 1970, with its acquisition by the electronics firm Magnavox.
+The era of H. & A. Selmer as an independent company ended in 1970, with its acquisition by the electronics firm Magnavox.
 Magnavox was sold to Philips Electronics in 1974 and the Selmer properties were sold to the investment firm Integrated Resources in 1989.
 With the 1993 bankruptcy of Integrated Resources, Selmer was sold to the investment firm Kirkland Messina and reorganized as Selmer Industries, Inc., with The Selmer Company name used for its instrument manufacturing operations.

 Recent history

 With the backing of Kirkland Messina, Selmer Industries acquired the Steinway Musical Properties company, the parent company of piano manufacturer Steinway & Sons, in 1995 and changed their own name to Steinway Musical Instruments.
 The domestically produced Bundy brand was discontinued shortly afterward, replaced with student wind instruments sourced from Asia and sold as Selmer (USA) woodwinds and Bach brasswinds.

 In 2000, Steinway Musical Instruments acquired United Musical Instruments (owners of Artley, Armstrong, Benge, C.G.
 Conn, King, Scherl & Roth), then merged it with The Selmer Company's instrument manufacturing operations to form Conn-Selmer in 2003.
 In 2004, Conn-Selmer acquired the Leblanc Company, gaining their exclusive distribution rights for Yanagisawa saxophones in the US and Canada.
 Conn-Selmer kept Leblanc in production of clarinets but ended their brasswind production in 2007, discontinuing their Martin brand and moving production of their Holton brand to Elkhart, Indiana.
-Conn-Selmer retains the North American importation and distribution rights for Selmer (Paris) and Yanagisawa Wind Instruments formerly held by H&A Selmer and Leblanc, respectively.
+Conn-Selmer retains the North American importation and distribution rights for Selmer (Paris) and Yanagisawa Wind Instruments formerly held by H. & A. Selmer and Leblanc, respectively.

 Conn-Selmer is the largest manufacturer and importer of band and orchestral instruments in the United States.
 It has manufactured instruments in six domestic facilities since 2002: